glowkeeper/glowkeeper.github.io/README.md

 ## Layout and styling

-`src/app/layout.tsx` supplies the root document metadata and wraps all routes in the shared `Site` component. `Site` provides the header, slide-in navigation, content store, main page area, and footer.
+`src/app/layout.tsx` supplies the root document metadata and wraps all routes in the shared `Site` component. `Site` provides the header, slide-in navigation, main page area, and footer.

 Global styles are assembled in `src/app/styles/globals.css`.
 The remaining stylesheets separate typography, navigation, layout, images, tables, header, and footer concerns.
 Colour and sizing tokens are defined in `variables.css`, including light and dark colour schemes.
 Responsive layouts primarily use Tailwind utility classes, with custom CSS where required.